telus/tds-core/src/components/Button/Button.md

 ### Sizes

-All buttons are inline, with a minimum width of 180px for screens larger than 768.
-They will occupy 100% width of their parent's at the small viewport and below.
+All buttons are inline, with a minimum width of 180px for screens larger than 768px.
+They will occupy 100% width of their parent's width at the small viewport and below.
 Resize your browser window to see this behaviour.

 ### Placing buttons on dark backgrounds